Community Giving Through the BBVA Compass Foundation

 All nonprofit organizations with 501(c)(3) IRS designations interested in applying for a charitable grant from the BBVA Compass Foundation are invited to join one of the monthly Charitable Contributions Process Conference Calls/Webinar Presentations.
 We request that you participate in one of these calls before submitting your grant request online.

-Please send an email to email@example.com to register for the date and time of the call that you would like to attend.
 The calls during 2014 will be held at 10 a.m.
-Central Time on the following Fridays: January 24, February 21, March 21, April 25, May 30, June 20, July 25, August 15 and September 12.
+Central Time on the following Fridays: January 24, February 21, March 21, April 25, May 30, June 20, July 25, August 15 and September 12 and 26.
+Please visit our registration site to confirm your participation and receive additional details for webinar login.

 Click here to start the eligibility quiz.
 If you need technical assistance during the online application process, click on the "Need Support" link available at the bottom of each page.